akshayanbalathas/game-review-board/README.md

 ## Project Notes

-- The frontend was refactored into a single page application using Vue Router.
+* The frontend was refactored into a single page application using Vue Router.
-- Navigation is handled through routed Vue components.
+* Navigation is handled dynamically through routed Vue components.
-- A shared NavBar component is used across the whole application.
+* A shared NavBar component is used across the application.
-- SQLite3 is used as the local database for storing game and review data.
+* SQLite3 is used as the local database to store game, review, and favourite data.
-- D3.js is used for charts and data visualization on the stats page.
+* D3.js is used to generate charts and support data visualization on the statistics page.
-- The `rawg.py` script was updated to include more game information, such as images and other metadata.
+* The `rawg.py` script was updated to import additional game information, including images and other metadata.
-- Adult games were manually reviewed and removed from the dataset when identified.
+* Adult games were manually reviewed and removed from the dataset where identified.
+* The application includes a working favourites system for saving and removing games.

 ## Pages

 * **Home Page**: browse and search for games
-* **Game Detail Page**: view game information and reviews
+* **Game Detail Page**: view game information, reviews, and add or remove favourites
 * **All Reviews Page**: see reviews from all users
 * **Statistics Dashboard**: view charts for release years, monthly trends, and rating distribution
+* **Favourites Page**: view and manage saved favourite games